-3.4.1 Conflict
+3.4.2 Conflict

-If there is a conflict between the description of areas described in Section 3.4 and the areas as shown on the series of maps referred to in the same section, the description of areas in Section 3.4 prevails.
+If there is a conflict between the description of areas described in Section 3.4 and the areas as shown on the series of maps referred to in the same section, the written description of the areas in Section 3.4 prevails.

-3.4.2 Permission to Develop
+3.5 Permission to Develop

-The Authority may grant permission for development in or on the areas described in subsection 3.4 if, in its opinion, the control of flooding, erosion, dynamic beaches, pollution or the conservation of land (the "five tests") will not be affected by the development.
+The Authority may grant permission for development in or on the areas described in subsection 3.4.1 if, in its opinion, the control of flooding, erosion, dynamic beaches, pollution or the conservation of land (the "five tests") will not be affected by the development.
 This permission will be given in writing with or without condition and is valid for a period of a maximum of 24 months.
+Failure to meet any one or a combination of the tests may result in the denial of the application.

 Permits will only be granted to the landowner and are not transferrable.
-In the case of development proposed on common lands, a permit will be denied until acknowledgement and approval is granted from the majority (80%) of all joint owners of the land in question.
+In the case of development proposed on common lands, a permit will be denied until acknowledgement and approval is granted from al joint owners of the land in question. :

-3.4.3 Application Process
+3.5.1 Application Process